gtarraga/kv-store/README.md

 - `v4_idx` - **[Indexed Segments](https://github.com/gtarraga/kv-store/tree/main/v4_indexed)**: Added the global index to the segmented db.
 Searching now checks the index to find the KV's segment file and offset and reads that line directly.

+- `v5` - **[Tiering and merges](https://github.com/gtarraga/kv-store/tree/main/v5)**: Each segment has its own index and idx compantion file.
+Added a manifest file to keep track of the state of segments and tiers.
+Merges and tiers now compact data and help enhance search speeds since less files.

 Each version lives in its own folder with its own README explaining the approach.

 ## Usage